 I’ve embraced it, my larder at home is very different from what it once was, filled with grains, pulses, veggies and fruit.

 Whole foods are key and spices are your best friend!

 My cooking has become far more inclusive with a few tiny tweaks.
 Gluten has almost vanished from my cooking too which I wasn’t knowingly planning on doing.

 A fantastic quote I read From Laura Anne Bradley from @IndieFude

-“I wont be embracing Veganuary because it’s not the right fit for me, instead I’ll be continuing to make many ethical, sustainable choices all of the way through 2019.
+“I won't be embracing Veganuary because it’s not the right fit for me, instead I’ll be continuing to make many ethical, sustainable choices all of the ways through 2019.
 Just as I have through 2018.”

 That to me puts things into perspective, when Veganuary ends for me, I will reduce my meat and animal by-product use by 80% easily, but I will also be living by Laura's mantra.
 It’s only been a positive experience so far with lots of learnings had.

 On a serious note though, I would urge any chef to try it, even for a few days.
 It will stand to you.
-It will give you a sense of respect about catering for vegan needs.
-Simple things like a cashew spread offered instead of butter, or an oatmilk instead of cows milk.
+It will give you a sense of respect for catering for vegan needs.
+Simple things like cashew spread offered instead of butter, or oat milk instead of cows milk.
 Tiny tweaks like this can really give a sense of caring.
 This will not be for everyone and that's cool, but it is nice to try.